Ableton/maxdevtools/cpu-reporter/README.md

-# Measuring CPU #
+# Measuring CPU Load #

-When refactoring or adding features to a device, it can be important to know how this affects the device's CPU usage.
-The CPU Reporter gives you quick insight in the average and peak CPU usage of a Live Set.
+When refactoring or adding features to a Max for Live device, it can be important to know how this affects the device's CPU usage.
+Live's CPU Load meter gives you a rough impression but since it fluctuates, it can be hard to draw conclusions.

+The CPU Reporter is a small device that gives you more insight into a Live Set's average and peak audio CPU usage over time.

 <img width=412 alt="The CPU Reporter" src="images/CpuReporter.png">